uio-bmi/StarSignDNA/README.rst

 ::
   % cucumber denovo --help
 1. Step 1
-  Grid search:
+  Grid search: The grid use cross-validation to find the optimal pairwise (k and $\lambda$)

 ::
-  ::% snakemake -j 5
+  % snakemake -j num_cpu

 Contact